 - be assigned a mini-project to complete over the next week.

-Here’s how this will work for Vector, our graphic design program.
+Here’s how this will work for Vector, our graphic design program, for example.
 During the first workshop students will get an interactive introduction to basic design principles.
 After that, they’ll hear from a local graphic designer to understand more about what careers in design can look like.
 Finally, students will be assigned a mini design project based on what they learned.
 No experience is required to complete the project.

 These workshops are an opportunity for students to learn a little and see if this course is the right fit for them.
 The mini-project is a chance for students to try out using the new skill and better understand if they want to continue.
 There’s no requirement to continue if the workshop or the project isn’t the right fit for the student.